Lloyd's late bucket helps West boys hold off Marlboro County in Pepsi Carolina Classic

+"I don't expect all the wins to be pretty," Robinson said.
+"Sometimes, you've got to take the ugly wins.
+A 'W' is a 'W' at the end of the day."

-Deuce Hudson led West with 13 points, followed by Lloyd with 12 and Avion McBride with 11.
-Marlboro, meanwhile, was led by Keyon Adams' 19.
+Deuce Hudson led West with 13 points, six rebounds, four assists and three steals.
+He was followed by Lloyd with 12 points and four steals, and McBride with 11.

 WF;15;16;13;11--55